 House of Terror Museum: History, Exhibits, and Visitor Information

-The building's descent into darkness began in 1937 when Hungary's fascist Arrow Cross Party started renting space within its walls.
-By 1940, they had claimed the entire structure, renaming it the "House of Loyalty" and establishing their headquarters.
-During their brutal reign in 1944, the basement became a prison where countless victims, particularly Jewish Hungarians, faced torture and death.
+Everything changed in 1937 when Hungary's fascist Arrow Cross Party started renting space here.
+By 1940, they took over the whole building and called it the "House of Loyalty."
+During their brutal time in 1944, they turned the basement into a prison.
+Tons of people, especially Jewish Hungarians, were tortured and killed down there.

 Ground Floor and Courtyard